Errors and Warnings¶

 ¶

-BLKANDNBLK is an error that a variable comes from a mix of blocking and non-blocking assignments.
+BLKANDNBLK is an error that a variable is driven by a mix of blocking and non-blocking assignments.

 It is generally safe to disable this error (with a